 NOI is used by investors and our management to evaluate and compare the performance of our properties and to determine trends in earnings and to compute the fair value of our properties as it is not affected by (1) the cost of funds of the property owner, (2) the impact of depreciation and amortization expenses as well as gains or losses from the sale of operating real estate assets that are included in net income computed in accordance with GAAP or (3) general and administrative expenses and other gains and losses that are specific to the property owner.
 The cost of funds is eliminated from net income because it is specific to the particular financing capabilities and constraints of the owner.
-The cost of funds is also eliminated because it is dependent on historical interest rates and other costs of capital as well as gains or losses from the sale of operating real estate assets are eliminated because they may not accurately represent the actual change in value in our retail, office, multifamily or mixed-use properties that result from use of the properties or changes in market conditions.
+The cost of funds is also eliminated because it is dependent on historical interest rates and other costs of capital as well as past decisions made by us regarding the appropriate mix of capital, which may have changed or may change in the future.
+Depreciation and amortization expenses as well as gains or losses from the sale of operating real estate assets are eliminated because they may not accurately represent the actual change in value in our retail, office, multifamily or mixed-use properties that result from use of the properties or changes in market conditions.
 While certain aspects of real property do decline in value over time in a manner that is intended to be captured by depreciation and amortization, the value of the properties as a whole have historically increased or decreased as a result of changes in overall economic conditions instead of from actual use of the property or the passage of time.
 Gains and losses from the sale of real property vary from property to property and are affected by market conditions at the time of sale, which will usually change from period to period.
-These gains and losses or careet distortions when comparing one period to another or when comparing our operating results to the operating results of the real estate companies that have not made similarly timed purchases or sales.
-We believe that eliminating these costs from net income is useful because the resulting measure captures the actual revenue generated and actual expenses incurred in opera
+These gains and losses can create distortions when comparing one period to another or when comparing our operating results to the operating results of other real estate companies that have not made similarly timed purchases or sales